Inaccessible Resources

 When sold would generate less than one half of the applicable NA Resource Limit amount to the participant after all costs of selling the resource are subtracted from the equity value.

 Notes receivable that cannot be easily and quickly liquidated.
-(See Restrictive Legal Conditions and Shelter Income and Resources)
+(See Joint Ownership - Restrictive Legal Conditions and Sales Contracts or Notes for more information.)

 Deposits on rental properties or utilities.